28 Things to Do in Myrtle Beach in the Winter

 Ripley’s Festival of Trees

 Another festive attraction is Ripley’s Festival of Trees at the Ripley’s Aquarium.
 See the magic of the underwater world surrounded by more than 55 beautifully decorated Christmas trees, one for each U.S. state and territory.
 There is an extra-large tree for South Carolina that represents what makes our state wonderful.
-All the festive fun is available with your general admission ticket.
+All this festive fun is available with your general admission ticket.

 Christmas Lights & Festivities